euwbah/musescore-xen-tuner/README.md

 Let's also assume that the comma down is the `accidentalArrowDown` SMuFL (Gould arrow) symbol, which looks like an arrow pointing straight down.
 Let's say for example this is represented by accidental code 34.

-Hence, this note's `tpc` is 3, and it has three Symbolic Accidental attached under the `elements` property in no particular order: a double flat, a comma down, and a comma down.
+Hence, this note's `tpc` is 3 (E double flat), and it has three Symbolic Accidental attached under the `elements` property.
+In no particular order: double flat, comma down, comma down.

-First, note that this plugin does not factor the order of appearance of accidentals.
+Note that this plugin does not factor the order of appearance of accidentals.
 That is, `Ebbbb\\` is the same as `E\bb\bb`.

-The `NoteName` object is tokenized from the MuseScore Note element and outputs this data structure:
+The `readNote()` function 'tokenizes' the MuseScore Note element to output the following `NoteName` object:

 ```js
 // NoteName